sohantalukder/rn-phone-input-field/ReadMe.md

 # rn-phone-input-field

-`rn-phone-input-field` is a React Native component for a customizable phone number input with country code selection and validation.
+`rn-phone-input-field` is a powerful and fully customizable React Native component designed for seamless phone number input, complete with a built-in country code selector and validation capabilities.
+It offers developers the flexibility to tailor every aspect of the component through an extensive range of props, making it adaptable to a wide variety of design and functional requirements.

+One of its standout features is that it is implemented **without any dependencies**, ensuring a lightweight and performance-focused solution.
+This approach minimizes package bloat and allows for smooth integration into projects of any size.

 ## Description

 `rn-phone-input-field` provides an intuitive and user-friendly way to input and validate phone numbers in React Native applications.
-It supports automatic country code detection, customizable styles, and additional features to ensure seamless integration into your project.
+It is designed to streamline the user experience with features like automatic country code detection, validation, and a customizable UI that fits seamlessly into any design system.

+This component offers:
+- **Automatic Country Code Detection**: Easily identifies the user's country code for a smooth experience.
+- **Full Customization**: Modify styles, behavior, and features through props to match your application's requirements.
+- **Validation Built-In**: Ensures the phone number format adheres to the selected country’s standards.

+One of its key advantages is that it is built **without any dependencies**, making it lightweight and ensuring no additional bloat in your project.

+With `rn-phone-input-field`, developers can effortlessly integrate a flexible, performant, and feature-rich phone number input field into their applications, improving both functionality and user experience.

 ## Installation